Noisy Timing Behavior is a Feature of Central Compact Object Pulsars: Timing Analysis

-All data sets were reprocessed and reduced using the latest software for each mission, following the methods described in our earlier papers.
+All datasets were reprocessed and reduced using the latest software for each mission, following the methods described in our previous papers.
 Photon arrival times were converted to barycentric dynamical time (TDB) using the DE405 solar system ephemeris and the \chandra\ coordinates given in the tables below for each object.
 For \ppsr, we account for its high proper motion using the ephemeris of \cite{may20}.
 Photons were extracted using a circular aperture optimized for each target and instrument, based on the local SNR contamination in the aperture.

 For each observation, we generated a phase zero time-of-arrival (ToA) measurement to use in determining the long-term spin evolution of the NS, as follows.
 Starting from the filtered event files, we measured the pulse period at each epoch using a periodogram search for the maximum power around the expected frequency, as informed by our earlier work.
-For \ppks\ and \ppsr, their pulse profiles are well-characterized by a sine function, and we computed phase zero from the Fourier coefficients of the unbinned photon arrival times.
-We define phase zero as the peak of the sine function \citep[see][for details]{got20}.
+For \ppks\ and \ppsr, their pulse profiles are well characterized by a sinusoidal function, and we computed phase zero from the Fourier coefficients of the unbinned photon arrival times.
+For consistency with \citet{got20}, we define phase zero as the minimum of the pulse for \ppks.
+For \ppsr\ we use the maximum of the pulse as phase zero.
 For \kpsr, which has a much broader pulse profile, a high-significance pulse profile template was generated by adding all the folded profiles, aligned by cross-correlating with an iterated template.
 We define phase zero for this CCO as the middle of the valley in the pulse profile.